Welcome to Mrs. Smith's School Counseling Corner!

 • Act as an advocate for students

 A parent may request individual counseling for their child by contacting their School Counselor.
-Permission is needed for any child to receive regular counseling, whether
+Permission is needed for any child to receive regular counseling, whether individual or group.

 Students may receive counseling services for the following: